-The different behaviour of the two models is easily understood when Equation 3 is solved in the adiabatic limit.
-This yields the expression $n \cdot p{rel} \sim \langle k_e \rangle \cdot (1 - n)$ , where $\langle k_e \rangle$ is the average rate of activity-dependent vesicle recycling.
-This shows that a slow reduction of $p{rel}$ (as caused by calcium channel inhibition) is partially compensated by an increase in n, such that the amount of released transmitter $n \cdot p{rel}$ remains almost constant.
+a slow reduction of p{rel} (as caused by calcium channel inhibition) is partially compensated by an increase in n, such that the amount of released transmitter $n \times p{rel}$ remains almost constant.
 This behaviour depends on the amount of activity-dependent vesicle recycling, which also determines the steady-state EPSC amplitude.
-Due to the factor (1 - n), the compensation of a reduction in $p{rel}$ is stronger if n is smaller (i.e., during high frequency stimulation), but never complete, which leads to the observed slow decay of the EPSC amplitude.
-We note that this behaviour only occurs if the size of the releasable vesicle pool is limited to a maximum (i.e. a limited number of "docking"-sites exist); if the activitydependent recycling is unbound, the compensation is complete and no slow EPSC decay is observed (Billups et al., 2005; Hennig et al., 2007).
+Due to the factor (1-n), the compensation of a reduction in p{rel} is stronger if n is smaller (i.e. during high frequency stimulation), but never complete, which leads to the observed slow decay of the EPSC amplitude.
+We note that this behaviour only occurs if the size of the releasable vesicle pool is limited to a maximum (i.e. a limited number of 'docking' sites exist); if the activity-dependent recycling is unbound, the compensation is complete and no slow EPSC decay is observed (Billups et al. 2005; Hennig et al. 2007).

-At lower frequencies <50Hz, release probability facilitation is not implicated in the release process (Fig. 3B), and the initial phase of depression is mainly caused by depletion of the RRVP.
+At lower frequencies < 50 Hz, release probability facilitation is not implicated in the release process (Fig. 3B), and the initial phase of depression is mainly caused by depletion of the RRVP.
 In the full model, depletion develops slower than in the depletion model.
-After 1s of 10Hz stimulation, the occupancy is 46% in the full, but 40% in the depletion model.
+After 1 s of 10 Hz stimulation, the occupancy is 46% in the full, but 40% in the depletion model.
 This difference is, again, a consequence of calcium channel inhibition in the full model, resulting in reduction of the release probability and concomitant refilling of the RRVP.
 This effect is weaker at low frequencies because calcium channel inhibition is less effective and because of an overall weaker RRVP depletion.

-Overall, when simulating a prolonged stimulation, the response becomes stationary after about 35 sec.
-At 100Hz, the calcium release transient amplitude then settles to about 57%, causing a release probability reduction to 12% and a vesicle pool recovery to 61% from an initial depletion to 14%.
+Overall, when simulating a prolonged stimulation, the response becomes stationary after about 35 s.
+At 100 Hz, the calcium release transient amplitude then settles to about 57%, causing a release probability reduction to 12% and a vesicle pool recovery to 61% from an initial depletion to 14%.
 At 10 Hz, a decrease in release probability is accompanied by a weaker recovery of the RRVP from 49% to 60%.

-Experimental characterisation of transmission during prolonged stimulation at physiological temperature
+Experimental characterization of transmission during prolonged stimulation at physiological temperature

 The simulations predict that a gradual reduction of the release probability should lead to a prolonged slow decay of the EPSC amplitude.
-The duration of the decay would depend on the slowest process affecting the release probability (here slow calcium channel inacti-
+The duration of the decay would depend on the slowest process affecting the release probability (here slow calcium channel inactivation), hence it should be clearly visible in experiments using long stimulation protocols.
+To test this, EPSCs obtained during 20 s stimulation at frequencies up to 400 Hz were analysed.
+These experiments were carried out at 37°C, where the calyx of Held is capable of maintaining accurate transmission even at high frequencies (Taschenberger & von Gersdorff, 2000).